 The Philippines is one of the most tourist-friendly destinations in the world as it allows visa-free entry for up to 30 days for over a hundred different nationalities.
-Therefore, the traveler should check to see if their country is listed as one of the many countries whose citizens are allowed to visit the Philippines visa-free for a limited time.
+Therefore, travelers should check to see if their country is listed as one of the many countries whose citizens can visit the Philippines without a visa for a limited time.

-Travelers are also encouraged to go through the different visa-types offered by the Philippine Government so as to determine if they will need to apply for a visa in order to visit the country.
+Foreigners are also encouraged to go through the different visa types offered by the Philippine Government to determine what kind of permit they’ll need to apply for.
 In case a visa is required, the traveler should select a visa that best aligns with the purpose of the traveler’s visit to the country.

 Philippines Visa for Australian Citizens

-The Philippine Government also requires that all travelers meet the following criteria in order to successfully apply for and obtain a Philippines eTA visa form Australia:
+The Philippine Government requires that all travelers meet the following criteria in order to successfully apply for and obtain a Philippines eTA from Australia: